OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

     prob.driver.set_simul_deriv_color('my_coloring.json')

-If you run *openmdao simul_coloring* and it turns out there is no simultaneous coloring available, or that you don't gain very much by coloring, don't be surprised.
+If you run *openmdao total_coloring* and it turns out there is no simultaneous total coloring available, or that you don't gain very much by coloring, don't be surprised.
 Not all total Jacobians are sparse enough to benefit signficantly from simultaneous derivatives.

 Checking that it works